 Biologists Divided Over How To Save Endangered Pangolin

-Most people have never heard of the most illegally trafficked animal in the world - the pangolin.
-They're about the size of a cat, armored with a full body of scales, and they curl up into a ball when they're scared.
+I'd wager that most of us have never heard of the most illegally trafficked animal in the world - the pangolin.
+They're about the size of a cat armored with a full body of scales.
+And they curl up into a ball when they're scared.
+Who can blame them?
 Katie Blackley from member station WESA reports on the debate over how best to save their population.

-KAEMMERER: This is one of the things about pangolins, is that there's so little known about them because they are nocturnal and they are secretive.
+KEN KAEMMERER: This is one of the things about pangolins is that there's so little known about them because they are nocturnal, and they are secretive.

 BLACKLEY: That's Ken Kaemmerer.
 He's the curator of mammals at the Pittsburgh Zoo.
 And he's very excited about the pangolins.